RMGA Membership Meeting Review

 WHAT: RMGA MEMBERSHIP MEETING – CHERRY CREEK SHOPPING CENTER (CCSC)

-WHEN: April 9, 2018, 6:00 – 6:45 pm – networking, 7:00 pm Short Meeting, 7:15 pm – 8:00 pm - program.
+April 9, 2018, 6:00 – 6:45 pm – networking, 7:00 pm Short Meeting, 7:15 pm – 8:00 pm - program.

-WHERE: At 801 Chophouse Denver, CO 80206 - restaurant in CCSC - next to Restoration Hardware.
+At 801 Chophouse Denver, CO 80206 - restaurant in CCSC - next to Restoration Hardware.

-PROGRAM: Pat Lee of CCSC will introduce representatives of various tourism venues to update us on what is happening in Denver for the 2018 tourism season.
+Pat Lee of CCSC will introduce representatives of various tourism venues to update us on what is happening in Denver for the 2018 tourism season.